Overview

 Tool-bar

-The tool-bar which is located on the left side is used to select the current tool and to open the drawing palette.
+The tool-bar which is located on the left side is used to select the current tool.

 Docs example